1.1. In these Terms the following definitions apply:

 6.5.
 VAT is payable at the applicable rate on the entirety of the Charges and all sums payable under clause 6.4.

-Recruiteasy assumes responsibility for paying the Agency Worker and where appropriate, for the deduction and payment of National Insurance Contributions and PAYE Income Tax applicable to the Agency Worker pursuant to sections 44-47 of the Income Tax (Earnings and Pensions) Act 2003.
+Recruiteasy assumes responsibility for paying the Agency Worker and where appropriate, for the deduction and payment of National Insurance Contributions and/or PAYE Income Tax or other taxes applicable to the Agency Worker pursuant to sections 44-47 of the Income Tax (Earnings and Pensions) Act 2003 or to HMRC’s Construction Industry Scheme (CIS) regulations.

 8.1.
-The Hirer shall be liable to pay a Transfer Fee if the Hirer Engages an Agency Worker Introduced by Recruiteasy other than via Recruiteasy or introduces the Agency Worker to a third party and such introduction results in an Engagement of the Agency Worker by the third party other than via Recruiteasy and:
+The Hirer shall be liable to pay a Transfer Fee if the Hirer Engages an Agency Worker Introduced by Recruiteasy other than via Recruiteasy or introduces the Agency Worker to a third party and such introduction results in an Engagement of the Agency Worker by the third party other than via Recruiteasy or engages the Agency Worker even in the event he is independently offered to the Client by a third party or at the Agency Worker’s own instigation other than via Recruiteasy and:

 8.1.1. where the Agency Worker has been supplied by Recruiteasy, such Engagement takes place during the Assignment or within the Relevant Period; or